Hutto, Texas

 Hutto is a city in Williamson County, Texas, United States.
 It is part of the Austin–Round Rock metropolitan area.
-The population was 27,577 at the 2020 census.
+The population was 42,326 at the 2024 census.

 History

-Hutto was established in 1876 when the International-Great Northern Railroad passed through land owned by James Emory Hutto (1824–1914), for whom the community is named.
+Hutto was established in 1855 when the International-Great Northern Railroad passed through land owned by John Hutto (1824–1914), for whom the community is named.
 Railroad officials designated the stop Hutto Station.
 James Hutto was born in Alabama on June 8, 1824; he came to Texas in 1847 and moved his family to Williamson County in 1855.
-A slave, Adam Orgain, was actually the first person to live in the immediate Hutto vicinity, having been placed out on the blackland prairie by his owner to watch after the cattle and livestock holdings.
+A slave, Adam Orgain, was the first person to live in the immediate Hutto vicinity, having been placed out on the Blackland prairie by his owner to watch after the cattle and livestock holdings.
 In 1876, James Hutto sold 50 acre to the Texas Land Company of New York for a town site and railroad right of way.
 Hutto became a wealthy cattleman in Williamson County, but in 1885, he left Hutto for Waco, and entered the hardware business.
 Other early settlers in the area were the Carpenter, Davis, Evans, Farley, Goodwin, Highsmith, Johnson, Magle, Payne, Saul, Weight, Womack, and Wright families.
-Other people living in Hutto during the 1890s included the Armstrongs, the Ahlbergs, M. B. Kennedy, the Hugh Kimbro family, William McCutcheon, Green Randolph, J. B. Ross and the Tisdales.
-Soon, a great many more people, primarily Swedish and German immigrants, came to the area to farm and ranch and begin their new lives in America.
+Other people living in Hutto during the 1890s included the Armstrongs, the Ahlbergs, M. B. Kennedy, the Hugh Kimbro family, William McCutcheon, Green Randolph, J. B. Ross, and the Tisdales.
+The area attracted Swedish and German immigrants, who established farms and ranches in Hutto.

+Mascot

+Hutto's mascot comes from a local legend related to the International-Great Northern Railroad.
+The legend traces its roots back to 1915, when a circus train stopped at Hutto to pick up passengers and let the animals out to feed.
+One of their hippos ran loose towards Cottonwood Creek, causing the train to be delayed and other trains to be stopped.
+The hippo was eventually herded back onto the train.